-Company as a Leasor
+Company as a Lessor

 Leases in which the Company is the lessor are assessed upon commencement and are classified as either an operating lease or a finance lease.
 An operating lease does not transfer substantially all the risks and rewards of the leased asset to the customer.
 Lease payments from operating leases are recorded as income on a straight-line basis over the life of the lease.
-A finance lease exists when the terms of the lease transfer substantially all the risks and rewards incidental to ownership of the leased asset to the lessee.
+A finance lease exists when the terms of the lease transfer substantially all the risks and rewards incidental to ownership of the leased asset to the lease to the lease.